cefet-rj-dal/harbinger/examples/anomalies/hanc_ml_svm.md

+SVM classification anomaly detector: Supervised anomaly detection with an SVM classifier trained on labeled events; positive-class probabilities above a threshold correspond to detected events.

 This tutorial shows supervised anomaly detection with an SVM classifier over a labeled train/test split.

 Steps:
 - Load and visualize the dataset
 - Normalize, train SVM, evaluate on train and test
 - Plot detections and residual magnitudes